 One of the most recurring problems I notice in vocal students is over-concern with the “controllable” elements of the voice.
 It may seem strange, but generally the more effort we make to sing, the less we let the right exercises work in favor of our voice.

-For a while (and this was for a little while, fortunately), I bothered too much to support the voice, to control the diaphragm, my breathing, and the intercostal muscles.
+For a while (and this was for a little while, fortunately), I bothered too much to support the voice, to control the diaphragm, my breathing, and the intercontinental muscles.
 I tensed the muscles of my face and neck trying to change the position of the soft palate, larynx, tongue and so on.
 He even thought as he sang, commanding each muscle of the vocal folds to try to completely master his movements.
-I even tried to find it logical to sing “smelling flower”, doing “inner smile”, “pee strength”, “poop strength” and other strange forces that seemed to practice pompoarismo (who does not know what it is, Google search ).
+I even tried to find it logical to sing “smelling flower”, doing “inner smile”, “pee strength”, “poop strength” and other strange forces that seemed to practice comparison (who does not know what it is, Google search ).

 I thank the knowledge that was passed to me by all the teachers that I had on vocal technique and also respect the methodology of each one.
 But in my case, none of this served much in the technical development of my voice.
 And the problem is that for many people it does not work.
 Actually, for the most part, it does not work!